FAQs

 Can I bring my dog?

 In order for us to focus on you, we’re unable to walk dogs during our sessions.
-Even the best behaved dogs need attention and furry friends are allowed to have their downtime, so we can focus on you, to get the best out of the session.
+Even the best behaved dogs need attention and furry friends are allowed to have their downtime, so we can get the best out of the session.

 I am having sessions with another counsellor, can I still see you?